austinheap/laravel-database-encryption/README.md

 7. Profit!

 A pull request for automated migrations is more than welcome but is currently out of the scope of this project's goals.

+### Is this package compatible with `insert-random-Eloquent-package-here`?

+Probably not!
+It's not feasible to guarantee interoperability between random packages out there, especially packages that also heavily modify Eloquent's default behavior.

+Issues and pull requests regarding interoperability will not be accepted.

 ## Implementations